carolinamattsson/follow-the-money/README.md

 This code turns a list of transactions from a financial ecosystem into trajectories of money through that system.
 These "money flows" include several possible weighting schemes and are built using explicit, modifiable, and accounting-consistent tracking heuristics.

+### 0) System requirements, install, and setup

+This software is written in Python 3.
+The network analysis requires the `networkx` package.

+To use, either clone this repository or download a zip file of the code base.
+The code will be useable right away.

+Note that the data transformation process that this code is covered by US Provisional Patent 62/809,359.

 ### 1) Explore the data to create the configuration file
 A `config.json` file contains everything the code needs to understand